-A chewy, yet crunchy slice that is filled with an array of omega packed seeds.
+This molasses, chia and hempseed slice is a chewy, yet crunchy snack that is filled with an array of omega packed seeds.
 This slice is perfect for making up on weekends and using through the week as an easy go to snack.
 It doesn’t require refrigeration for the day, so its perfectly portable, thus creating one of those ‘no excuses’ options.

 Those who follow me on Instagram and Facebook will know that this slice came about after an unfortunate incident with our cat, Volta.
 The slice actually started as cookies, which were lovingly covered to cool at night with a clean tea towel.
 Lets just say that during the night the warmth from the cookies was too good to resist for said cat, who perched herself on top of the tea towel (and my cookies) all night.
 This lead to a pancake of cookies which were saved by a well placed tea towel and some Cox stubbornness.
 Hence, the slice was born.